Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Introduction

+{While ChannelComp is compatible with existing digital communication systems, its single-symbol design limits computation accuracy under noisy conditions and its \ac{SDR} solution involves high optimization complexity.
+As a result, recent works have focused on multi-symbol modulation designs, which provide additional redundancy and improve robustness~\cite{yan2025remac,yan2024novel,liu2025digital}.
+For instance, \ac{ReMAC}~\cite{yan2025remac} enhances computation robustness by selectively repeating modulated symbols across multiple time slots, but this repetition coding design further increases computational complexity.
+Bit-Slicing~\cite{liu2025digital} offers a lower computational complexity design by partitioning bit sequences into slices and mapping each sliced integer to square \ac{QAM} symbols for transmission, yet it is mainly effective for the sum function and suffers from approximation errors when extended to nonlinear computations. }

-In this paper, we propose \ac{SeMAC}, a multi-symbol modulation framework for providing a reliable computation.
-The key idea is to encode each input value into a sequence of modulated symbols using distinct constellation digrams, as opposed to ReMAC which uses an identical constellation pattern across all time slots.
-This distinction offers greater degrees of freedom in modulation design, thereby yielding a more robust computation performance.
-To enable this, we formulate an optimization problem to design the multi-symbol modulation.
-Due to the intractability of this problem, we relax it into a \ac{SDP} using lifting technique, and the final modulation design is obtained through a low rank approximation of the lifted solution.
-In addition, we consider scenarios where the modulation pattern is fixed.
-In this case, we introduce a power adaptation scheme, called \ac{SeMAC-PA}, which adjusts the power and phase of the existing modulation structure for reliable computation.
-Numerical results show that \ac{SeMAC} enables robust computation over noisy \ac{MAC}s and reduces computation error by up to 18~dB compared to ReMAC, particularly for the product function.
+{Motivated by these limitations, we propose \ac{SeMAC}, a new multi-symbol modulation framework that encodes each input into a sequence of symbols using distinct constellation diagrams.
+As opposed to \ac{ReMAC} which uses an identical constellation pattern across all time slots, \ac{SeMAC} leverages constellation diversity to achieve higher computation accuracy.
+The resulting modulation design problem is formulated as a non-convex \ac{QCQP}, which is NP-hard and computationally demanding~\cite{luo2010semidefinite}.
+To address this complexity challenge, we develop an iterative algorithm based on \ac{SCA} combined with \ac{SSD}, which achieves lower complexity than the standard \ac{SDR} method.
+In addition, for scenarios where the modulation format is fixed, we propose \ac{SeMAC-PA}, which adapts the transmit amplitude and phase of the existing modulation patterns, thereby extending the applicability of our approach to hardware-constrained systems.
+Numerical results show that \ac{SeMAC} enables robust computation over a noisy \ac{MAC} and reduces the computation error by up to 14~dB compared to ReMAC, particularly for the product function.}